reno-router/reno/README.md

 export const routes = createRouteMap([["/", home]]);
 ```

+## Example app

+This repository contains an [example app](https://github.com/reno-router/reno/tree/master/e2e-tests) that demonstrates how to build services with Reno.
+See the _Local Development_ section for instructions on running it on your machine.

 ## API Documentation

 Consult [Reno's entry on the Deno Doc website](https://doc.deno.land/https/deno.land/x/reno@v1.0.1/reno/mod.ts) for comprehensive documentation on Reno's API.